KL-HH/linux-course/h5_Alice_and_Bob.md

 <img width="484" height="143" alt="image" src="https://github.com/user-attachments/assets/50184083-2f29-4761-8efc-259c69e33ba4" />

 Adding password (don't know should I...).
 Won't share my screenshot of this...
-You hackers ;)

 <img width="652" height="201" alt="image" src="https://github.com/user-attachments/assets/70a91842-d3fc-490b-9db4-7cc1af824425" />

 So...
 Now I got a key.
-There is now my public key to encrypt my messages later on (in the file, I think).
+There is now my public key to encrypt my messages later on.
+I think its that long string of codes 4390AAF8... and so forth.

 Then let's exort the key to a file named karifoo.pub
 <img width="650" height="57" alt="image" src="https://github.com/user-attachments/assets/4a820482-906a-45d9-97a0-c9ec30d24920" />

-There is the public key
+There is the public key (in the file I think)
 <img width="632" height="288" alt="image" src="https://github.com/user-attachments/assets/cf4be170-ef85-44bb-8b59-6fba2e81ebe7" />

 Let's create a receiving folder for Alice so we can send a message and test our encrypted messaging